Printing in Goa: Saint Paul's College and the first works printed

+Cover page of Colóquios by Garcia da Orta.
+Goa, 1563.

 Printing operations began in Goa in 1556 (with the first printing press being established at the Jesuit Saint Paul's College in Old Goa), resulting in the publication of Conclusiones Philosophicas.
 The year 1557 saw the posthumous printing of St. Francis Xavier's Catecismo da Doutrina Christa five years after the death of its author.
 No extant copy of this work is, however, available.

 Juan Bustamante and the early days of printing in India

 The individual responsible for the initiation of printing in India was one João de Bustamante (rechristened João Rodrigues in 1563), a Spaniard who joined the Society of Jesus in 1556.
 Bustamante, who was an expert printer, along with his Indian assistant set up the new press and began to operate it.
 Among others, four books are known to have been printed by Bustamante: